keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>

+**Conclusions**

 The conclusion is the whole point of the argument.
 Always ask yourself, “What am I being asked to believe?”
 That is the conclusion of the argument.
-Everything else is a premise.
+Everything else is a premise (or irrelevent).